 How can I reduce shopping cart abandonment in WordPress?

-You can reduce shopping cart abandonment by making costs and taxes clear up front, simplifying checkout, offering guest checkout and express payment methods, providing multiple trusted payment gateways, building trust with social proof and clear policies, using exit‑intent popups and cart recovery emails, improving page speed and mobile usability, and offering support on key pages.
-Tools like Easy Digital Downloads, OptinMonster, and MonsterInsights all help with different parts of this process.
+You can reduce shopping cart abandonment by activating automated Cart Recovery emails, making costs and taxes clear up front, simplifying checkout, offering guest checkout and express payment methods, providing multiple trusted payment gateways, building trust with social proof, improving page speed, and offering support on key pages.
+Tools like Easy Digital Downloads Pro provide all of these features directly within your WordPress dashboard.

 Reduce Shopping Cart Abandonment in WordPress